tapasthakkar/microgateway-config/README.md

-#apigee config module
+#apigee microgateway config module

-this module takes a source config and copies it to a target location inorder to use its recommended you work in this order
+this module takes a source config yaml and and returns a merged config from the network inorder to use its recommended you work in this order

 1. call the init function which will copy a source example and save to a target location